-DATA PROTECTION POLICY (GDPR)
+DATA PROTECTION POLICY (UK GDPR)

-Purpose of Policy/ Document

-To ensure that HoW College satisfies the requirements of the General Data Protection Regulations (GDPR)

-To safeguard the personal information of students, staff and any other people for whom the College collects or processes personal data, and to make them aware of their rights under GDPR

-To make staff and students aware of the importance of protecting personal data, and informing them of the actions they need to take to make sure the College complies with GDPR

-Application of Policy (Range and Scope)

-The policy applies to all staff and any others who act on behalf of the College, and to anyone whose personal data is processed by the College.
-The policy also applies to partners who process personal data held on behalf of the College.

-- Document Retention Policy

-- Staff Code of Conduct

-- Subject Request Procedures

-- Privacy Impact Assessment

-- Safeguarding Policy

-- Information Security Procedures

-- Staff Reference procedure

-Particular Legal Requirements/Issues Outside of Equality, Diversity and Disability (E.D.D) Requirement to satisfy the Data Protection Act 2018

-Date Completed: 3rd May 2018

-For Completion by the Executive:

-POLICY REFERENCE MIS01

-CATEGORY MIS

-AUTHOR / ORIGINATOR John Littler

-ISSUE DATE May 2018

-REVIEW DATE May 2019

-POSTHOLDER RESPONSIBLE FOR REVIEW AP Information Systems & Student Experience

-RATIFIED /AUTHORISED BY SLT

-^{}Other College policies will refer to compliance with GDPR.
+Purpose of To ensure that HoW College satisfies the requirements of the General Policy/Document Data Protection Regulations (UK GDPR).
+To safeguard the personal information of students, staff and any other people for whom the College collects or processes personal data, and to make them aware of their rights under UK GDPR.
+To make staff and students aware of the importance of protecting personal data, and informing them of the actions they need to take to make sure the College complies with UK GDPR.
+Target Audience The policy applies to all staff and any others who act on behalf of the (staff/students/ College, and to anyone whose personal data is processed by the College. visitors/contractors) The policy also applies to partners who process personal data held on behalf of the College.
+Particular Legal Requirement to satisfy the Data Protection Act 2018 Requirements/Issues outside of EDD Links with Other Document Retention Policy; Subject Request Procedures; Privacy Impact Policies/Documents Assessment; Safeguarding Policy; Information Security Procedures; Staff Reference Procedure; Professional Code of Standards for Staff For completion by The Executive Policy/Document MIS01 Reference No. Category MIS Owner (job title) Data Protection Officer Issue Date April 2024 Review Date April 2027 Postholder AP Funding, Data & External Contracts Responsible for Review (job title) Authorised By: Corporation (SLT/Corporation) Communicated Portal; Website via/Location: (Policy Acceptance software/website/ portal etc) Equality Impact The Equality Act 2010 does not require public authorities to carry out EIAs Assessment by law.
+The College does however, carefully consider the impact, when Statement creating or amending its policies, on all concerned parties regarding Equality, Diversity and Inclusion and records this at SLT meetings in order to demonstrate compliance with Public Sector Equality Duty (PSED).

-Heart of Worcestershire College - Data Protection Policy (GDPR)
+Heart of Worcestershire College - Data Protection Policy (UK GDPR)